 - 120 mg/dL (6.7 mmol/L) or less two hours after a meal

-- Metformin (eg, Fortamet, Glucophage)—works in the liver to lower the production of glucose and makes your body more sensitive to insulin
+- Metformin (such as, Fortamet, Glucophage)—works in the liver to lower the production of glucose and makes your body more sensitive to insulin

-- Glyburide (eg, DiaBeta, Glynase, PresTab)—stimulates the body to make more insulin and helps the cells use the insulin better
+- Glyburide (such as, DiaBeta, Glynase, PresTab)—stimulates the body to make more insulin and helps the cells use the insulin better

 - Do not stop taking them without talking to your doctor.

 - Do not share them.

 - Know what the results and side effects.
 Report them to your doctor.

 - Some drugs can be dangerous when mixed.
 Talk to a doctor or pharmacist if you are taking more than one drug.
 This includes over the counter medication and herb or dietary supplements.

 - Plan ahead for refills so you do not run out.

 The American College of Obstetricians and Gynecologists.
 Diabetes and pregnancy.
 The American College of Obstetricians and Gynecologists website.
 Available at: http://www.diabetes.org.
 Accessed July 2010.